cycloarcane/gh-repo-summariser/README.md

   - Topics
   - AI-generated summary

-## Customization
+## Customisation

-You can customize the script by:
+You can customise the script by:
 - Modifying the LLM prompt in the `generate_repo_summary` function
 - Adjusting the Markdown template in the `create_markdown_summary` function
 - Adding additional repository metrics to collect and display